emdb-empiar/sfftk-rw/docs/index.rst

    Looking to convert other segmentation file formats to EMDB-SFF?
 Then checkout the `sfftk package <https://pypi.org/project/sfftk/>`_.
    Also, checkout the `Segmentation Annotation Tool <https://wwwdev.ebi.ac.uk/pdbe/emdb/sat_branch/sat/>`_ for the online version.

+.. note:: Integrating ``sfftk-rw``?

+   If you would like to integrate ``sfftk-rw`` into your software please feel free to get in touch through Github.
+We are very eager to help you out.

 Contents
 ==========